Dear Mariko is a short, simple game by Soyasushi Productions about a girl who comes home to find a goodbye letter from the one she loves.

-- Big Bad: Shinku, the stalker and the protagonist.
+- Big Bad:

-- But Thou Must!: In Crimson, one of Libby's letters asks Shinku if she is ready to meet Darien.
+- But Thou Must!: In Crimson, one of Liddy's letters asks Shinku if she is ready to meet Darien.
 The choices are "I can't wait to meet him" and "This is wrong, Liddy"- but Liddy will not take the latter for an answer.

 - Color-Coded for Your Convenience: You have green eyes, and the intruder has red.
 Shinku is a Green-Eyed Monster, and Mariko is incredibly pissed.